ClericPy/morebuiltins/doc.md

-1.8 `get_hash` - Generates an MD5 hash string from the given input string.
+1.8 `get_hash` - Generates a hash string from the given input string.

 ```python